Bharathkumaranumula/autonomous-warehouse-rover-INTER-IIT-TECHMEET-2025/CAD_FILES/README.md

 ##  Overview

-The **ETERNAL mechanism** is a robotic lifting and mobility system designed around a scissor mechanism mounted onto a mobile chassis.
+This is a robotic lifting and mobility system designed around a scissor mechanism mounted onto a mobile chassis.
 The system integrates vertical motion through a Z-axis actuator, real-time sensing through an Intel RealSense D455i camera, and wheel-based locomotion.

 This repository contains the STEP files required to view, analyze, or manufacture the mechanical assembly.